cs432-websci-spr20/assignments/HW0.md

 # Homework 0: Course Setup

+*This is the public posting of the assignment.
+See Piazza for the invite link to make your submission in your own repository in the class organization*

 **Due:** Tuesday, January 21, 2020 *before* class

 This is an *ungraded, but required* assignment.
 It will cover the necessary steps to get set up for the semester.